qu1r0ra/philippine-machine-translation/README.md

    - When running a notebook, select `.venv` in root as the kernel.
    - More instructions can be found in each notebook.
-   - You do not need to run the notebooks that are not listed above as they are experimental.
+   - You do not need to run the notebooks that are not listed above as they are either experimental or deprecated.

 ## 3. References